“Will my savings last after I retire?”

 - Immediate: With an immediate annuity, you pay the principal (usually in a lump sum) and begin receiving payouts right away.
 This is a popular option for those about to retire.

 - Deferred: With a deferred annuity, you make contributions ahead of time and receive the first payment on the date specified in your contract.
-Because your money has more time to accrue interest tax-free, your payout amounts can be higher than those of an immediate annuity.
+Because your money has more time to accrue interest tax-deferred1, your payout amounts can be higher than those of an immediate annuity.

-Risk tolerance: Fixed vs. variable annuities
+Risk tolerance: Fixed and variable annuities

 Different annuities carry different amounts of risk.
 Do you feel more comfortable with a fixed interest rate on your principal investment or are you willing to accept more risk for a variable — possibly higher or lower — rate of return?